EvoLib/evo-lib/examples/09_evoenv/02_jumper/README.md

 Compared with LineFollower, Jumper introduces a different kind of control problem: the agent must make a discrete timing decision instead of continuously steering.

-The environment is intentionally small, visual, and easy to reason about.
+The environment is intentionally small, easy to visualize, and easy to reason about.

 It is designed as an introduction to: